 In a previous study published in The Lancet, those who received two doses of AstraZeneca and then received a booster Pfizer jab had a 25-fold increase in antibodies.
 When the Pfizer booster was given following two Pfizer shots, antibody levels rose more than eightfold.

 The Lancet’s findings also suggest that a half dose of Pfizer “could have an effective response as a booster” and could “help with vaccine supplies”, reported The Washington Post.

 In October, the first full trial of the jab’s booster efficacy found that a third dose of the Pfizer Covid-19 vaccine provides “excellent” immunity against the virus.

-Last month, the pharmaceutical giant found that a booster shot of the vaccine is 95.6% more effective than two shots and a placebo at preventing infection.
+The pharmaceutical giant found that a booster shot of the vaccine is 95.6% more effective than two shots and a placebo at preventing infection.
 A researcher involved in the trial told the Financial Times (FT) that it represents a “big step forwards”.

 The findings came before the recent discovery of the Omicron variant, but Danny Altmann, professor of Immunology at Imperial College London, said: “If you’ve got a glimmer of evidence, and I think we have, that the vaccines are still holding up to some extent, then it would be a good idea to get as many people boosted as quickly as possible to raise their level of protection.”

 That now appears to have been vindicated by the real-world Omicron data from the Israeli study.

 In another encouraging development, Moderna has announced that latest clinical trials show its vaccine “significantly raises the level of antibodies that can thwart the Omicron variant”, The New York Times (NYT) said.